GLOBAL MARKETS-Asia stocks edge higher after vaccine hopes push Wall Street to record highs

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Chibuike Oguh in New York; Editing by Sam Holmes and Stephen Coates)
+(Reporting by Alun John in Hong Kong and Chibuike Oguh in New York; Editing by Sam Holmes and Stephen Coates)

 ((Chibuike.Oguh@thomsonreuters.com; +332-1834-219; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))